HaolingZHANG/DNASpiderWeb/README.md

 Here the restriction sites represent AGCT, GACGC, CAGCAG, GATATC, GGTACC, CTGCAG, GAGCTC, GTCGAC, AGTACT, ACTAGT, GCATGC, AGGCCT, and TCTAGA.
 Meanwhile, the similar structures in Nanopore sequencing are AGA, GAG, CTC, and TCT.

-The corresponding coding performances of generated coding algorithms are shown in our publication [here]().
+The corresponding coding performances of generated coding algorithms are shown in the evaluation section of our publication.

 As an example, the encoding process for a GC-balanced accessor is:
 ```python